+Additional information as of the latest actuarial valuation follows:

+Summary of Actuarial Assumptions:

+Valuation Date: September 30, 2021 Actuarial Cost Method: Entry Age, Normal

+Asset Valuation Method: Fair Value Wage Inflation Rate: 2.75%

+Investment Rate of Return: 6.00% net of investment expense

+Projected Salary Increases: 2.75% - 11.55%, including wage inflation of 2.75%

+Healthcare Cost Trend Rate: Pre-65 - 7.75% Year 1 graded to 3.5% Year 15; 3.0% Year 120

+Post-65 - 5.25% Year 1 graded to 3.5% Year 15; 3.0% Year 120

+Mortality:

+Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.

+Active Members: RP-2014 Male and Female Employee Annuitant Mortality Tables, scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

+Disabled Retirees: RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled

+100% and adjusted for mortality improvements using projection scale

+MP-2017 from 2006.

+Other Assumptions:

+Opt Out Assumptions: 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt out of the retiree health plan.

+Survivor Coverage: 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death.

+Coverage Election at Retirement: 75% of male and 60% of female future retirees are assumed to elect coverage for one or more dependents.

+Notes:

-Additional information as of the latest actuarial valuation follows: Summary of Actuarial Assumptions: Valuation Date: September 30, 2019 Actuarial Cost Method: Entry Age, Normal 2.75% Wage Inflation Rate: Investment Rate of Return: 6.95% net of investment expense Projected Salary Increases: 2.75% - 11.55%, including wage inflation of 2.75% Healthcare Cost Trend Rate: 7.0% Year 1 graded 3.5% Year 15; 3.0% Year 12 Mortality: Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.
-RP-2014 Male and Female Employee Annuitant Mortality Tables, Active Members: scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
-Disabled Retirees: RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
-Other Assumptions: 21% of eligible participants hired before July 1, 2008 and 30% of those Opt Out Assumptions: hired after June 30, 2008 are assumed to opt out of the retiree health Survivor Coverage: 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death.
-75% of male and 60% of female future retirees are assumed to elect Coverage Election at Retirement: coverage for one or more dependents.
-Notes: Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual OPEB valuations beginning with the September 30, 2017 valuation.
-The total OPEB liability as of September 30, 2020, is based on the results of an actuarial valuation date of September 30, 2019, and rolled forward using generally accepted actuarial procedures, including the experience study.
-Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: [5.6018 for non-university employers].
+• Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual OPEB valuations beginning with the September 30, 2018 valuation.
+The total OPEB liability as of September 30, 2022 is based on the results of an actuarial valuation date of September 30, 2021 and rolled forward using generally accepted actuarial procedures, including the experience study.

-Full actuarial assumptions are available in the 2020 MPSERS Comprehensive Annual Financial Report found on the ORS website at www.michigan.gov/orsschools.
+- Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: [6.2250 for non-university employers]. - Recognition period for assets in years: 5.0000. - Full actuarial assumptions are available in the 2022 MPSERS Annual Comprehensive Financial Report found on the ORS website at www.michigan.gov/orsschools.